 Add any relevant information, such as benchmark data if the change affects performance.
 The benchstat tool is conventionally used to format benchmark data for change descriptions.

 The special notation "Fixes #12345" associates the change with issue 12345 in the Go issue tracker.
 When this change is eventually applied, the issue tracker will automatically mark the issue as fixed.

-If the change is a partial step towards the resolution of the issue, uses the notation "Updates #12345".
+If the change is a partial step towards the resolution of the issue, write "Updates #12345" instead.
 This will leave a comment in the issue linking back to the change in Gerrit, but it will not close the issue when the change is applied.

 If you are sending a change against a golang.org/x/... repository, you must use the fully-qualified syntax supported by GitHub to make sure the change is linked to the issue in the main repository, not the x/ repository.
 Most issues are tracked in the main repository's issue tracker.
 The correct form is "Fixes golang/go#159".